-Thinking about creating an online course but not sure how much it could cost you to get started.
-Currently, I’m in the process of creating my first online course and like any side business, there is always going to be some sort of cost involved.
+Thinking about creating an online course, but not sure how much it could cost you to get started.
+Currently, I’m creating my first online course, and like any side business, there will always be some cost involved.

 How much does it cost to create an online course?
-Creating an online course can run between $200 at the very minimum to $5500 or more a year depending on the method you choose to create and market it.
-These cost account for the hosting platform, screen capture software, email service provider, domain names, to advertising cost.
+Creating an online course can run between $200 at the minimum to $5500 or more a year, depending on the method you choose to create and market it.
+These costs account for the hosting platform, screen capture software, email service provider, domain names, and advertising costs.

-However, the cost all depends on the hosting you use, the platform you host your course on and a whole bunch of other things.
-So in this article, my goal is to take the mystery out of the cost to create an online course and show what it could possibly cost you.
+However, the cost depends on your hosting, the platform you host your course on and many other things.
+So in this article, I aim to take the mystery out of the cost of creating an online course and show what it could cost you.

 Hint: It may not cost as much as you think it could.